 What is a Membership Budget for Nonprofit Organizations?

 Membership budget forms are considered an important component of an annual budget model and are often used by budgeting and membership managers to budget membership attrition, growth and related revenues.
-Some of the key functionality in this type of template is that it has input of rates and retention % per membership type.
+Key functionality in this type of template allows input of rates and retention percentage per membership type.
 In the lower section of the form, the user enters monthly metrics like expected membership adds, dues and fees.
-You find an example of this type of template below.
+You will find an example of this type of template below.

 Purpose of Membership Budget Models

 Organizations use Membership Budget Models to plan for expected revenues from this area of the organization.
-When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, a nonprofit can improve its membership-related strategies as well as reduce the chances that cash flows end up over- or under budget because of lack of detailed revenue planning.
+When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, a nonprofit can improve its membership-related strategies, as well as, reduce the chances that cash flows end up over- or under-budget because of a lack of detailed revenue planning.

 Membership Budget Model Example

 Here is an example of a Membership Budget input form.

 You can find hundreds of additional examples here.